itsHudson/Data_Structure/Practice/Lesson_0011 - Binary Tree/Question 010/README.md

 # Binary Tree Concepts

+## Question
+1. In what scenarios would you use a binary tree instead of a doubly linked list?
+2. How would you convert a binary tree into a doubly linked list?
+3. Can you detail the steps to perform an in-order traversal in a binary tree?
+4. How would you determine the height of a binary tree?
+5. Can you explain preorder, inorder, and postorder tree traversal methods?
+6. In what instances would a tree data structure be more beneficial than a hash table?

+---

+# Answer
 ## 1. When to use a Binary Tree instead of a Doubly Linked List
 - When you need **fast searching** (O(log n) in balanced tree)
 - When data must be **sorted automatically**